stolenng/react-mobx-boilerplate/README.md

 # Contribution

-Feel free to talk to me on any social network, open pull requests, issues, suggest changes, and open Pull Requests :)
+Feel free to talk to me on any social network, open pull requests, issues, suggest changes, and open pull requests :)

 # Getting Started with Create React App